-Ensuring that every neurodiverse person who wants a meaningful career, gets a meaningful career.
+Ensuring that every autistic and other neurodiverse person who wants a meaningful career, gets a meaningful career.

-Successful organizations realize standardized recruitment processes leave neurodiverse talent behind.
+Successful organizations realize standardized recruitment processes leave autistic and other neurodiverse talent behind.
 They know tapping into neurodiversity will bring new solutions to their teams, enhanced productivity and an increased bottom line.
 But understanding how to best access, recruit, onboard and manage neurodiverse talent can seem like an overwhelming endeavor.

 By helping companies transform their traditional recruiting and talent acquisition models, and training managers to welcome and embrace neurodiversity, Specialisterne is helping systems across the globe to utilize the inherent skills of autistic and neurodiverse talent to create value for all.

 AS A COMPETITIVE ADVANTAGE

 • Leadership in your industry